Sonia-96/MyStudyNotes/Java&Web/Web.md

 Cookie: PHPSESSID=r2t5uvjq435r4q7ib3vtdjq120
 Pragma: no-cache
 Cache-Control: no-cache
+ # A blank line is treated as the termination of a request or a response.
 ```

 Important!!
 A blank line is treated as the termination of a request or a response.